pyeventsourcing/eventsourcing/README.md

 [Read the documentation here](https://eventsourcing.readthedocs.io/).

 ## Installation

+Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing/) from the Python Package Index.
 It is recommended to install Python packages into a Python virtual environment.

     $ python -m venv ./myproject/venv
     $ source ./myproject/venv/bin/activate

-Use pip to install the [stable distribution](https://pypi.org/project/eventsourcing/) from the Python Package Index.

     $ pip install eventsourcing

+## Project structure

+You are free to structure your project files however you wish.
+You may wish to put your aggregate classes in a file named `domainmodel.py` and your application class in a file named `application.py`.

+    myproject/
+    myproject/application.py
+    myproject/domainmodel.py
+    myproject/tests.py

+But you can start by first writing a failing test in `tests.py`, then define your application and aggregate classes in the test module, and then refactor by moving things to separate Python modules.

 ## Synopsis